|A snowy, cold morning in Monroe|

 Most Christians, I suspect, fail to understand this.
-We are all so caught up in the values of the Entertainment Church that mere, godly fruit-bearers are relegated to the lowest echelons of the honor-shame hierarchy.
+We are so caught up in the values of the Entertainment Church that mere, godly fruit-bearers are relegated to the lowest echelons of the honor-shame hierarchy.
+(Francis Chan is writing about this in his new book Letters to the Church.)

 Listen closely to Dallas Willard, who writes: